 - Sportsmanship and fair play are essential to the sport and shall be taught and developed both at home and on the field during practices and games. - The value of good sportsmanship, fair play and the player development shall always be placed above winning. - The safety and welfare of players are of primary importance. - Coaches must always be aware of the tremendous influence they have on their players, and shall strive to be positive role models in dealing with young people they serve. - Coaches shall always demonstrate positive behaviors and reinforce them to players, coaches, officials, parents and spectators.
-Players should be specifically encouraged and positively reinforced by coaches to demonstrate respect for teammates, opponents, officials, parents and spectators. - Players shall always demonstrate positive behavior and respect toward teammates, opponents, coaches, officials, parents and spectators. - Coaches, players, parents and spectators are expected to demonstrate the utmost respect for officials and reinforce that respect among other participants. - In the sport of th - Most official of the official to all parties while exercising their authority on the field.
+Players should be specifically encouraged and positively reinforced by coaches to demonstrate respect for teammates, opponents, officials, parents and spectators. - " Players shall always demonstrate positive behavior and respect toward teammates, opponents, coaches, officials, parents and spectators. - Coaches, players, parents and spectators are expected to demonstrate the utmost respect for officials and reinforce that respect among other participants. - Officials or any other parties involved with the sport should be communicated through established channels, policies and procedures, but never on the field in public view. - Officials shall conduct themselves as professionals and in a manner that demonstrates courtesy and fairness to all parties while exercising their authority on the field.